 Cauda Equina Syndrome

 There is an injury to the lumbosacral nerve roots within the spinal canal and is considered a surgical emergency.
-The patient presents with areflexic bladder, bowel, anaesthesia in perineum and medial aspect of thigh and lower motor neuron weakness in lower limbs
+The patient presents with areflexic bladder, bowel, anesthesia in the perineum and medial aspect of the thigh, and lower motor neuron weakness in lower limbs